 For more information on this and all University policies please refer to the Student Handbook at: http://www.jmu.edu/judicial/handbook/index.html

 The new policy can be viewed here.
 We are glad to announce the policy change and we commend the JMU administration for moving to preserve the constitutional rights of its students to free expression in its policies, just as The College of William & Mary and the University of North Texas, where coalitions of students have worked with FIRE to change their unconstitutional policies, recently did.
 We also congratulate the JMU students who have done so much to expose the unconstitutionality of the policy, and will be offering further analysis of the change in upcoming blog entries.
-If you would like to challenge the unconstitutional policies at your school, register for the Campus Freedom Network and contact us at email@example.com.
+If you would like to challenge the unconstitutional policies at your school, for the and contact us at email@example.com.

 Yet this incident is unfortunately not the only way in which JMU’s administration has demonstrated a questionable understanding of students’ rights.
 Indeed, JMU Judicial Affairs–the office of the aforementioned Josh Bacon, in fact–is currently charging two student journalists from The Breeze for trespassing, disorderly conduct, and failure to follow the order of a university official while investigating a story about trespassing in one of the residence halls, despite the fact that it appears that they did not actually break any college regulations.
 If the reporters’ accounts hold up, JMU’s actions would constitute a clear violation of the freedom of the press by punishing student journalists who were investigating a story of general concern while following residence hall policies.